aaa-snow-bootcamp/active-directory-test-users/README.md

 ## Generating user data

-We first use https://mockaroo.com/ to generate user data.
+1. We first use https://mockaroo.com/ to generate user data.
+You can use this [example dataset](https://mockaroo.com/2d94ad00) as a starting point.

-Here, make sure to enter the LDAP attribute names in the Field Name column.
+2. Make sure to enter the LDAP attribute names in the Field Name column.
 This way we can import the data later automatically, without having to manually map the fields.

 > [Reference of LDAP attribute names](https://www.manageengine.com/products/ad-manager/help/csv-import-management/active-directory-ldap-attributes.html)

-Choose CSV as the export format.
+3. Choose CSV as the export format.

 ✔ Now we have a CSV file with our user data.